steinhae/mobile-scraper/README.md

 ```bash
 npm start
 ```
-3. Open generated excel_<language>.xls
+3. Open generated excel_\<language\>.xls

 ## Advanced Usage

-Mobile-scraper downloads and caches each vehicle before it generates the excel list as a list step.
+Mobile-scraper downloads and caches each vehicle before it generates the excel list as a last step.
 It's possible to skip the downloading part and just generate the excel list from a user defined cache directory.
-E.g. you move the downloaded json files from the cache dir i.e. .cache_<language>/ after running the program and just want to regenerate the excel list.
+E.g. you move the downloaded json files from the cache dir i.e. .cache_\<language\>/ after running the program and just want to regenerate the excel list.

 ```bash